buddyroo30/canvasxpress_gen/README.md

     SMTARGET=...SiteMinder redirect URL
     SMFAILREGEX=...a pattern to look for in the result of logging in to denote failure...
     SMFETCHFAILREGEX=...a pattern to look for in fetched pages to denote failure...

+# Preprint

+See [here](https://osf.io/preprints/osf/kf2xp) for a preprint paper we published about our work generating visualizations using LLMs with CanvasXpress.